CFHS code : AS308

 John Edward Merry (c.1838 – 23 July 1911)

-On 13th April 1865 her married Emeny Wallis (known as Emmy) at St Mary’s Church in Newmarket.
+On 13th April 1865 he married Emeny Wallis (known as Emmy) at St Mary’s Church in Newmarket.
 They had one son: Henry Edward Merry (1867-1945).
 The family appear to have lived in London for some years.
 Henry was born there in 1867, and at that time John was living at 5 St Johns Gardens and working as a watchmaker.
-In 1871 they were living in the St Pancreas area, and John was working in some kind of club.
+In 1871 they were living in the St Pancras area, and John was working in some form of club.

 By 1881 he had returned to Cambridge and was Head Butler at St John’s College, and living at 10 Parkside.
 He continued to work at St John’s and when he died in 1911 at the age of 73 years his probate records describe him as a college butler.
 He died at home at 10 Parkside.

 Emeny Merry (née Wallis) (c.1837 – 5 October 1919)